naveenreddu2709/Python-Project/README.md

 A Combination of simple python mini projects.

-Using Library - Tkinter and PyGame
+Using Library - Tkinter and PyGame <Br>
 Further need - Time, os, random, subprocess

 Plan: